 Note: Affiliate links may be used in this post.
 I may receive a small commission at no extra cost to you if you make a purchase through my affiliate link.
 Read my full disclosure policy here.

 I have just recently finished reading a book called Elijah of Buxton by Christopher Paul Curtis.
-It has been on my reading list forever ( or so it seemed)
+It has been on my reading list forever.
+I finally got around to reading it and I am glad I did.

 The story takes you through the challenge of being a young boy with strong emotions, and tendency to feel weak, living amidst a community of tough, former slaves with immense control over their emotions.